sfujita0601/ModelSelection_HumanOGTTDose/README.md

 MATLAB R2021a

 # Data
-Data used for S system insulin model analysis.
+Data used for S system insulin model analysis is not yet available.

 # matfile
-`.mat` data used for simulation.
+`.mat` data used for simulation is not yet available.

 # Reference